Teddington Lifeboat Station

+History

 Following the collision in 1989 between the Marchioness and the dredger Bowbelle that resulted in the loss of 51 lives, the "Thames Safety Inquiry" recommended a centrally coordinated search and rescue presence on the Thames.
 The Maritime and Coastguard Agency (MCA) was chosen to coordinate the services that already existed on the Thames.
 Since they already had operational duties, they approached the RNLI and asked if they could provide a rescue service.